Andeule/id3-algorithm/README.md

-## Prerequisites
+## General
-- java 8 for executing the jar file.
+- Java 8
+- Lombok Plugin is used for convenience

 ##What's provided?
 - In the project root you can find a jar file of the version 1.0.
 See section **Execute** to get help on executing it.